askanium/iulian4ik.github.io/_drafts/creational-abstract-factory-pattern.markdown

 ##JavaScript implementation

 In statically-typed languages such as Java, the abstract classes and interfaces enforce consistency in derived classes.
-In JavaScript there is no support for class-based inheritance, therefore the AbstractFactory and AbstractWarrior classes are absent in the implementation of this pattern.
+In JavaScript there is no support for class-based inheritance, therefore the AbstractFactory and AbstractSoldier classes are absent in the implementation of this pattern.
 But because JavaScript is a dynamically-typed language, we have [duck typing](https://en.wikipedia.org/wiki/Duck_typing) to help us implement the Abstract Factory Pattern.
 We will have to assure that the factories that generate warriors as well as the warriors that are to be generated will have that consistency that in Java is achieved using abstract classes and interfaces.
 This means that we need to take care that all our factories and types of warriors have the same methods defined on them.

 Let's define the Human, Elves and Dwarves warriors and their corresponding factories.